The Connectivity of Millimeter-Wave Networks in Urban Environments Modeled Using Random Lattices: Connectivity of Single-tier Network

 \subsection{Tightening the Bounds on Connectivity Probabilities}

-In this section, we derive lower bounds on the connectivity probability under normal and high site densities that are tighter than those in the preceding sub-section.
-The key idea is to define an inner bound of the blockage-free region $\mathcal{F}$ that is tighter than the MBFC region $\mathcal{B}(R)$ defined in preceding sub-section.
-One promising way is to partition the plane into multiple non-overlapping regions and define corresponding non-overlapping blockage-free regions, whose union yields the desired inner bound of $\mathcal{F}$.
-Given the typical outdoor mobile at the origin, we consider one particular partition of $\mathds{R}^2 \backslash \mathcal{S}_{0,0}$ that comprises eight non-overlapping regions (with an entire site belonging to one region), denoted as $\mathds{R}^2_{(1)}, \mathds{R}^2_{(2)}, \cdots, \mathds{R}^2_{(8)}$, as illustrated in Fig.~\ref{multi_region}.
-Note that this partition ensures that $\{\Sigma \cap \mathds{R}^2_{(n)}\}$ are independent.
-In addition, the eight regions can be classified into two groups: regions indexed by $\{1,3,5,7\}$ and regions indexed by $\{2,4,6,8\}$.
+Building on the analytical method developed in the preceding sub-section, a more complex one is developed in this sub-section to obtain lower bounds on the connectivity probability for finite and high site densities that are tighter than those in the preceding sub-section.
+The key idea is to define an inner bound of the blockage-free region $\mathcal{F}$ that is tighter than the MBFC region $\mathcal{B}(R)$ defined in the preceding sub-section.
+One promising way is to partition the plane into multiple non-overlapping regions and define the corresponding non-overlapping blockage-free regions, whose union yields the desired inner bound of $\mathcal{F}$.
+Given the typical outdoor user at the origin, we consider one particular partition of $\mathds{R}^2 \backslash \mathcal{S}_{0,0}$ that comprises eight non-overlapping regions (with an entire site belonging to one region), denoted as $\mathds{R}^2_{(1)}, \mathds{R}^2_{(2)}, \cdots, \mathds{R}^2_{(8)}$, as illustrated in Fig.~\ref{multi_region}.
+Note that this partition ensures that $\Sigma \cap \mathds{R}^2_{(n)}$, $n = 1,2,\cdots, 8$ are independent.
+In addition, the eight regions can be classified into two groups: regions indexed by the $\{1,3,5,7\}$ and regions indexed by the $\{2,4,6,8\}$.
 The geometric characteristics of all regions in the same group are the same, and the characteristics of the two groups are different.
 Let

 Then, $\mathcal{B}(R_n) \cap \mathds{R}^2_{(n)}$ is the blockage-free region in $\mathds{R}^2_{(n)}$ with the largest radius.
-Notice that due to the independence of $\{\Sigma \cap \mathds{R}^2_{(n)}\}$, $\{R_n\}$ are independent and so are $\{\mathcal{B}(R_n) \cap \mathds{R}^2_{(n)}\}$.
+Notice that due to the independence of $\Sigma \cap \mathds{R}^2_{(n)}$, $n = 1,2,\cdots, 8$, $R_n$, $n = 1,2,\cdots, 8$ are independent and so are $\mathcal{B}(R_n) \cap \mathds{R}^2_{(n)}$, $n = 1,2,\cdots, 8$.
 One can see that, the combined region $\bigcup_n \Big( \mathcal{B}(R_n) \cap \mathds{R}^2_{(n)} \Big)$ has more geometric degrees-of-freedoms in approaching $\mathcal{F}$ than $\mathcal{B}(R)$, yielding a tighter inner bound for $\mathcal{F}$.
 That is, we have

 Then replacing $\mathcal{F}$ with $\bigcup_n \Big( \mathcal{B}(R_n) \cap \mathds{R}^2_{(n)} \Big)$ in the definition of the connectivity probability given in (\ref{def:pc}) leads to a tighter lower bound than that in \eqref{pc_rb_lc}: